MarvinKweyu/FeedCreator/README.md

 # FeedCreator

-Made with django SSR,FeedCreator is a publishing platform with articles grouped to drafts and published status.
+Made with django SSR, FeedCreator is a publishing platform with articles grouped to drafts and published status.

-LocalSeup
+## LocalSeup
----

 Clone the repo and install requirements.
 Run `manage.py`